Skip to main content

 PropertyDescriptionDefault value

-split_store_max_num_bytesMaximum size in bytes allowed in the split store for each index-source pair.100G
+split_store_max_num_bytesMaximum size in bytes allowed in the split store.100G

-split_store_max_num_splitsMaximum number of files allowed in the split store for each index-source pair.1000
+split_store_max_num_splitsMaximum number of files allowed in the split store.1000

 max_concurrent_split_uploadsMaximum number of concurrent split uploads allowed on the node.12